-Looking for a place to call home?
-Northwest Houston in the perfect location to settle down in.
-Still close enough to Downtown Houston, yet secluded from the busy city, our neighborhoods offer something for everyone.
+Are you looking for a place to call home?
+Northwest Houston in the perfect location to settle down.
+Still close enough to Downtown Houston, yet far enough away from the busy city, our neighborhoods offer something for everyone.
 Scroll down to view our communities in the Greater Northwest Houston area, or search by using the map below.

-Located in Harris County along Highway 290 and about 25 miles from Downtown Houston, this large suburban area has everything you need with a secluded feeling.
-While the Northeast side of 290 boasts thick wooded areas with nature trails, parks, lakes and wildlife, the Southwest area of 290 is mostly ranch land and grassy areas with oak trees.
+Located in Harris County along Highway 290 and about 25 miles from Downtown Houston, this sizeable suburban area has everything you need with a secluded feeling.
+The Northeast side of 290 boasts densely wooded areas with nature trails, parks, lakes, and wildlife.
+The Southwest area of 290 is mostly ranch land and grassy areas with oak trees.
 A multitude of neighborhoods, community lakes, shopping, and other entertainment is just the start of the many attractions Cypress has to offer.

-This quickly growing area located Northwest of Houston has both a small town feel with the accessibility of major retail shops, restaurants, and other popular entertainment features.
-Downtown Tomball, located on Main Street, boasts many local shops and dining with the town’s old train depot museum right next door!
+This quickly growing area located Northwest of Houston has both a small-town feel with the accessibility of major retail shops, restaurants and other popular entertainment features.
+Downtown Tomball — located on Main Street — boasts many local shops and dining with the town’s old train depot museum right next door!
 Areas directly off 249 near the Grand Parkway are booming with entertainment and easy access to major highways.
-Students attend schools in the Tomball ISD and offers a LoneStar Community College branch off of 249 near 2920.
+Students attend schools in the Tomball ISD, which even offers a LoneStar Community College branch off of 249 near 2920.

 Located in Harris County, the Waller area is expanding throughout the U.S. Highway 290 corridor.
 And, just a few miles away, is an area called Hockley–located along Highway 6 and Highway 290.
-If you’re looking for a secluded home life away from the bustle of a major city while still being near major shopping centers and entertainment, the Waller/Hockley area is the place for you!
-Surrounded by ranches and a small-town feeling, students in this town attended Waller ISD schools.
+If you’re looking for a proximate-yet-secluded home life away from the bustle of a major city, the Waller/Hockley area is the place for you!
+Students in this town attended Waller ISD schools.

 Located directly North of Downtown Houston off of I-45, The Woodlands is a rapidly growing area that gives residents the feel of urban life while still within a suburban community.
 The Woodlands has developed into a corporate home for many businesses including ExxonMobil, Woodforest National Bank, and several notable oil and gas companies.
-Residents of The Woodlands are often surrounded by wooded areas and enjoy abundant parks, walking and biking trails, retail shopping choices, including The Woodlands Mall, and hip eateries.
+Wooded areas often surround residents of The Woodlands and enjoy abundant parks, walking and biking trails, retail shopping choices, including The Woodlands Mall, and hip eateries.
 College students can attend the local college, LoneStar Montgomery College.
 Depending on the neighborhood area, grade school students will attend schools within either The Woodlands ISD, Conroe ISD, Magnolia ISD, or Tomball ISD.

 Located in Montgomery County, near The Woodlands, Magnolia is a small town emerged in dense forest areas.
 Many neighborhoods feature large wooded spaces and seclusion from urban life.
 If you’re looking for a more simple way of living and being surround by nature, Magnolia is a perfect place to settle down!
 Students attend schools within Magnolia ISD.